GauravDhuri/missingskill-learning/flutter/flutter.md

 # <span class="header">Flutter</span>

-Flutter is Google's UI toolkit for building beautiful, natively compiled applications for mobile, web, desktop, and embedded devices from a single codebase.
+<span class="highlight">Flutter is Google's UI toolkit for building beautiful, natively compiled applications for mobile, web, desktop, and embedded devices from a single codebase</span> .

 Some advantages of using Flutter are :-
 * Modern and reactive framework